Deep Listening

 1. Listen for overall effect

-Listen to a track and ask yourself: What images, emotions, or storylines does the music evoke?
+Listen to a track and ask yourself: What images, emotions, or story lines does the music evoke?
 In what ways does the performance hit home or miss the mark?
-Also research background information about pieces – the knowledge you pick up can enhance your artistic connection.
+Also research background information about pieces – the knowledge you pick up can enhance your artistic connections.

 2. Go over sections